chrissyhroberts/OMR_LSHTM/README.md

 `Woo` is an arbitrary name for the QBlock `AQUESTIONTYPE` maps to a predefined question type in the file `template.py`.
 `orig` is the origin of the question boxes
-`gaps` is the spacing between the boxes of a single question the form `w,h` `qNos` maps the boxes to a variable name in the `concatenation` or `singles` block.
+`gaps` is the spacing between the left/upper edges of boxes of a single question the form `w,h`. i.e. add box size + gaps `qNos` maps the boxes to a variable name in the `concatenation` or `singles` block.
 `bigGaps` determines the gaps between the Qblocks